moizishere-droid/loan-risk-system/README.md

 | Regression | RandomForest | R² = 0.9077, RMSE = 0.9811 |
 | Clustering | GMM | Silhouette = 0.2196 |

-All models are exported to ONNX format for faster inference in production.
+All models exported to ONNX format for faster inference in production.
+SHAP explanations use original joblib models with TreeExplainer.

 ---